dmsmiley/USS_Indianapolis/README.md

 ### Software and Libraries
 This project utilizes the following software and Python libraries:
-* Python 3.7
-* NumPy
 * Pandas
+* Numpy
 * Matplotlib
+* Scikit Learn
-* Jupyter Notebook/Google Colab
+* Jupyter Notebook
+* Yellowbrick

 ### Introduction:
-This project attempts to predict the survival outcomes from the sinking of the USS Indianapolis in 1945.
-The data that I was able to obtain will allow the study to focus on the rank, pay grade, and status of a soldier based on their enlistment or commission.
+This project attempts to predict one's survival aboard the USS Indianapolis.
+By training a dataset containing the crew members in various machine learning techniques, determining sigificant parameters for survival is the desired outcome.

-I would like to thank [USSIndianapolis.org](https://www.ussindianapolis.org/intro.htm) for preserving the memory of all the service members who were aboard the USS Indianapolis.
-Their detailed [dataset](https://www.ussindianapolis.org/crew.htm) allowed for this project to happen.
+I would like to thank the [USS Indianapolis CA-35 Legacy Organization](https://www.ussindianapolis.org/) for preserving the memory of all the service members who were aboard the USS Indianapolis.
+I hope this project lives up to the

+### Data:
+The initial data with full list of first names, last names, role, and survival of each crew member was supplied by the USS Indianapolis CA-35 Legacy Organization.
+I am grateful for their generosity in sharing these records.

+The birth years and states for the crew members were wraggled from [HonorStates.org](https://www.honorstates.org/) or local newspaper obituaries.

 ### Definitions:
 * __LAST__: The last name of the individual